Severe Weather Statement issued for Waushara by NWS - NewsBreak

 Severe Weather Statement issued for Waushara by NWS

-Effective: 2021-08-11 15:10:00 CDT Expires: 2021-08-11 15:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 800 PM CDT for central Wisconsin.
+Effective: 2021-08-11 15:20:00 CDT Expires: 2021-08-11 15:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 800 PM CDT for central Wisconsin.
 Remain alert for a possible tornado!
 Tornadoes can develop quickly from severe thunderstorms.
 If you spot a tornado go at once into the basement or small central room in a sturdy structure.
 For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Waushara A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 330 PM CDT FOR SOUTHEASTERN WAUSHARA COUNTY At 310 PM CDT, a severe thunderstorm was located near Wautoma, moving east at 45 mph.
-HAZARD...60 mph wind gusts and quarter size hail.
+Target Area: Waushara A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 330 PM CDT FOR SOUTHEASTERN WAUSHARA COUNTY At 320 PM CDT, a severe thunderstorm was located near Wautoma, moving east at 40 mph.
+HAZARD...70 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-This severe storm will be near Redgranite around 325 PM CDT.
-Other locations impacted by this severe thunderstorm include Silver Lake, Spring Lake, Lohrville, Poy Sippi, Auroraville, Dakota, Borth and Richford.
-TORNADO...POSSIBLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Expect considerable tree damage.
+Wind damage is also likely to mobile homes, roofs, and outbuildings.
+This severe storm will be near Redgranite around 330 PM CDT.
+Other locations impacted by this severe thunderstorm include Silver Lake, Spring Lake, Lohrville, Poy Sippi, Auroraville, Dakota and Borth.
+TORNADO...POSSIBLE THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...70 MPHalerts.weather.gov

 Comments / 0